 In todays article we are going to discuss about the Heat Exchanger.
-By the end of this article a lot of questions and concepts regarding it like What is a heat exchanger, types of heat exchanger, shell and tube heat exchanger, plate heat exchanger, what does a heat exchanger do etc all these and many others will be answered as well.
+By the end of this article a lot of questions and concepts regarding it.
+It is one of the most used type of pump for various kinds of work.
+We will discuss the types of heat exchangers i.e. Shell and Tube Heat Exchanger and Plate Heat Exchanger.

 It is an equipment which reduces the temperature of a medium by transferring it’s heat to another medium where both the mediums are separated by a solid membrane or wall like structure.
 In other words we can say that It is an equipment which is used for transferring the thermal energy of one fluid into the another fluid with having a medium of separation in between them.

-There are two bases to determine the type of heat exchanger.
+There are two bases to determine its Type:

 We will be discussing both the classification of heat exchanger on the basis of flow and on the basis of design as well in detail in a sequential manner.

-On the note of the flowing arrangement there are 3 Type of heat exchanger.
+On the note of the flowing arrangement there are 3 Types of heat exchanger.

 - Cross flow – In cross flow heat exchanger the flow of one of the fluid is perpendicular to the flow of the second fluid.